 While they’re juveniles, black widows are colored brown and white and only acquire their signature charcoal color once they molt and reach adulthood.

 The adult females, but not the males, also develop a red hourglass mark on their abdomen, as well as a few red spots over the spinnerets (the silk-spinning organs of a spider) and along the middle of the back.

 Scientists believe the red coloring helps the females, which are much larger than males and thus easier to spot, to ward off predators.
 In the animal kingdom, red marks send a clear ‘stay away, I’m dangerous’ message.

 Black widows are getting replaced by brown windows in some places

-Males do not bite, however, the female brown widow is venomous and injects a neurotoxic venom when it bites.
-However, the venom is much less potent than a black widow’s so homeowners may rejoice.
+Males do not bite, however, the female brown widow is venomous and injects a neurotoxic venom when it bites that is nearly twice as potent as the black widow’s.
+However, the quantity of injected venom is very small so a brown widow’s bite is much less severe than a black widow’s.

 Edits on 13 May 2023.
 Removed section that mentioned a source that has now been discredited.